Refinement of the Infinitesimal Variation of Hodge Structure: the case of canonical curves: A Refinement of IVHS invariants

 On the conceptual level the above result can be viewed as follows: we take the pull back $ p^{\ast}_1 ({\cal W}_{\Sigma^0_r }) $ of the vector bundle ${\cal W}_{\Sigma^0_r }$ under the structure projection

-Proposition \ref{pro:xi-phi-filt} says that $p^{\ast}_1 ({\cal W}_{\Sigma^0_r })$ comes equipped with a period filtration; the map of degree $(-1)$ could be viewed as Griffiths transversality property.
-We will give a sheaf version of the above construction later.
+Proposition \ref{pro:xi-phi-filt} says that $p^{\ast}_1 ({\cal W}_{\Sigma^0_r })$ comes equipped with a period filtration; the map of degree $(-1)$ could be viewed as Griffiths transversality property of the classical variation of Hodge structure, see \cite{G1}.
+We will give a sheaf version of the above construction in \S14.
 For now let us see what the $([\xi],[\phi])$-filtrations tell us about the geometry.

-\begin{lem} Assume the dimension $h^{l_{\xi}([\phi])}=dim(W^{l_{\xi}([\phi])}([\phi]))$ at least two.
+\begin{lem} Assume the dimension $h^{l_{\xi}([\phi])}=dim(W^{l_{\xi}([\phi])}_{\xi}([\phi]))$ at least two.
 Then the rank $2$ bundle $\EE_{\xi}$ in the middle of the extension sequence

 has two linearly independent global sections $e$ and $e'$ which are proportional, that is, the image of $e\wedge e'$ under the map

 is zero.
 In addition, $e$ and $e'$ can be chosen so that under the map